harvester/docs/versioned_docs/version-v1.3/install/harvester-configuration.md

       replica_count: 1
 ```

-### `install.harvester.longhorn.default_settings.guaranteedEngineManagerCPU`
+### `install.harvester.longhorn.default_settings.guaranteedInstanceManagerCPU`

-_Available as of v1.2.0_
+_Available as of v1.3.1_

 #### Definition

-Sets the default percentage of the total allocatable CPU on each node will be reserved for each Longhorn engine manager Pod.
+Percentage of the total allocatable CPU on each node to be reserved for each Longhorn Instance Manager pod.

 Default: 12

 Supported values: 0-12.
 All other values are considered 12.

-This integer value indicates what percentage of the total allocatable CPU on each node will be reserved for each engine manager Pod.
+This integer value indicates the percentage of the total allocatable CPU on each node to be reserved for each Longhorn Instance Manager pod.

-In edge scenarios where users may deploy single-node Harvester clusters, they can set this parameter to a value smaller than 12.
-In most scenarios, it is recommended to keep the default value for system high availability.
+Using the default value is recommended for high system availability.
+When deploying single-node Harvester clusters, you can specify a value less than 12.

-Before setting the value, please refer to [longhorn-guaranteed-engine-manager-cpu](https://longhorn.io/docs/1.4.1/references/settings/#guaranteed-engine-manager-cpu) for more details.
+For more information about how to set the correct value, see [Guaranteed Instance Manager CPU](https://longhorn.io/docs/1.6.0/references/settings/#guaranteed-instance-manager-cpu) in the Longhorn documentation.

 #### Example